Nicholas Rossi attempts to dismiss his lawyer during extradition hearing

 Rossi, 35, is wanted in the US in connection with alleged offences including rape and is contesting moves by authorities there to have him flown over to face trial.

-Mr Bovey raised a number of issues he argued would breach Rossi’s rights if he were to be extradited including making it more difficult for him to engage with lawyers and the condition of prisons.
+Mr Bovey raised a number of issues he argued would breach Rossi’s rights if he were to be extradited including the impact on his health, the added difficulty he would have engaging with lawyers and the condition of prisons.

+He argued Rossi’s propensity to create “conflict” within the prison system, which he attributed to a suspected personality disorder, might make life difficult for him in a US prison.

-He said prisons in the state of Utah were short-staffed, offered “poor” medical care and had twice the average rate of deaths by suicide.
+He added prisons in Utah were short-staffed, offered “poor” medical care and had twice the average rate of deaths by suicide.

-He also pointed out an executive board and not a judicial one would decide Rossi’s sentence should he be convicted of rape in the US and this could be considered another breach.
+Mr Bovey also pointed out an executive board and not a judicial one would decide how long Rossi should remain in prison should he ultimately be convicted of rape in the US and this could be considered another breach.

+“This is not a trial by the judiciary but by the executive and, in my submission, it simply will not do,” he said.

 Mr Bovey raised these points after the adjournment was called when Rossi announced to the court he wished to dismiss him.